danielrcollins1/OED-Expanded/x-additional-material.md

 **Alignment**: d6; 1 (Lawful), 2-3 (Neutral), 4-6 (Chaotic).

-**Intelligence**: 2d6+6.
+**Intelligence**: d6+12.

 **Saves**: As owner.

-**Languages**: Understands/Speaks Common + bonus languages, per Int score.
+**Languages**: Understands/Speaks Owner's racial language + bonus languages, per Int score.
 Only the Magic User can understand the familiar.
 When the familiar is present, it permits the Magic User to speak to animals of its kind and any other languages it knows.
 On addition, the Familiar adds its Intelligence Bonus to owner’s Learn Spells, Spell Research, and Magic Item Creation checks.

 ### Slime Splitting